canan777/modernCalculator/README.md

 ![](./src/modernCalculator.gif)

-🧮 Modern Calculator
+## 🧮 Modern Calculator

-This project is a modern, responsive calculator designed with a clean interface and smooth button interactions. 🎯 Built using HTML, CSS, and JavaScript, it offers both style and functionality in a user-friendly design. 💻✨
+✅This project is a modern, responsive calculator designed with a clean interface and smooth button interactions. 🎯

+✅Built using HTML, CSS, and JavaScript, it offers both style and functionality in a user-friendly design. 💻✨

-✨ Features
+## ✨ Features

 🔢 Basic arithmetic operations – Addition, subtraction, multiplication, division